seadas/seadas/seadas-documents/manuals/SeaDAS-OCSSW-Client-Server-Configuration.md

 ## 2. Installing an OCSSW Server on a Windows Subsystem Linux

+  1. Install WSL and a supported Linux distribution (Ubuntu was used during testing) following the instructions available from the Microsoft website: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+  1. Continue with steps #5 - #7 under "Creating and Preparing the Virtual Machine" above

 ## 3. Installing an OCSSW Server on a Remote Machine

 ## SeaDAS Client Configuration